Hujanen91/Friends_quiz_project_2/README.md

 ### Here are the steps to deploy this website to GitHub Pages from its GitHub repository:
 - Log in to GitHub and locate the GitHub Repository.
 - At the top of the Repository, locate the Settings button on the menu.
+- From the menu on left select 'Pages'
 - Under Source, click the dropdown called None and select Main Branch.
+- Click 'save'
 - The page will refresh automatically and generate a link to your website.
 ---